Using Dynamic Resources and Local Parameters in Web Report

 arguments: VariableType1 VariableName1, VariableType2 VariableName2, ...;

-4. Select the Check button Check button to check whether the syntax of your function is correct.
+. - Select the Check button to check whether the syntax of your function is correct.

 Server displays the function under the User Defined Functions node in the Functions box of the Formula Editor and User Defined Function Editor.
 You can call it in a dynamic formula or another user defined function by double-clicking it.